status-im/status-go/RELEASING.md

 ## Releasing from develop (a hot-fix)

-TODO: create a script that can do that instead of maual work.
+TODO: create a script that can do that instead of manual work.

 1. Checkout a release branch you want to hot fix (branch have a name `release/0.X`),
 1. Bump `Y` (`0.X.Y`) in the current version (`VERSION` file),